arunim2405/tirith-workshop/README.md

 -   Be able to understand and advocate for Tirith
 -   Be able to contribute to Tirith Roadmap

-## Introduction to Tirith

-Time: 15 minutes

-In this section, you will learn about:

--   What Tirith is about
--   Why are we doing Tirith
--   Philosophy of Tirith

-### What is Tirith?

--   Tirith scans declarative Infrastructure as Code (IaC) configurations like Terraform against policies defined using JSON.
--   Tirith is a **declarative** policy engine, not imperative.
-So it is decoupled.
--   Currently, the focus is more to be a **proactive** policy evaluator than **reactive**.
--   It is a CLI-based program, but can also be used as a Python library

-### Why are we doing Tirith?
--   Writing Policy as Code is not easy and requires a steep learning curve
--   Expensive to maintain policies in IaC Logic
-    -   (We can write very basic validations inside Terraform)
--   Even with current engines there are still manual approvals needed ending up in ticketing systems
--   Hardcoded IaC, you need several code bases
--   Policies are not going beyond resources configuration!
-Why not going to cost or even CI/CD definitions?

-Imagine that in an organisation, you have a lot of IaC codebases and you want to ensure that every **aws_lambda_function** inside the codebase has memory set to 128 or even lower than 128.
-With one same Tirith policy, we can do evaluations on any IaC codebases.

 ### Philosophy of Tirith